davidvos/prefix-tuning-for-data-management/README.md

 ## Run

 To run training, evaluation and testing, execute the following commands.
 For --finetune-type, either choose 'prefix' or 'fine'.
 For --task, choose' entity-matching', 'error-detection' or 'data-imputation'.
+Details on all possible arguments can be found in 'utils/utils.py'.

 ```
 python main.py \